"Toxic company. Negativity permeates the entire company from corporate to store level."

 Questions And Answers about Harbor Freight Tools USA, Inc.

-How are the working hours at Harbor Freight Tools?
+What is the promotion process like at Harbor Freight Tools?

 What questions did they ask during your interview at Harbor Freight Tools?